Data Protection Policy

 This is relating to any information relating to a living, identified or identifiable natural person.
 This could be directly (e.g. a person’s name) or indirectly (e.g. the owner of that business).

 The definition of personal data applies to any piece of information which can be used to identify an individual, based on ‘all means reasonably likely to be used’.
 So for example, a user ID number is classed as personal data, because it can be matched to the name of a user on a database.
 The term ‘personal data’ still applies to data even if it requires the use of information elsewhere to identify an individual.
-Examples of personal data includes:
+Examples of personal data include:

-• names, dob, address, email address, credit card details etc
+• names, DOB, address, email address, credit card details etc

 • location data – is associated with data as it could be used to identify where a person live, works sleeps etc

-• online identifiers - refer to digital information such as ip addresses, cookie strings or mobile device ids. for example, as an ip address can be used to find out where an individual is located.
+• online identifiers - refer to digital information such as IP addresses, cookie strings or mobile device IDs. for example, as an IP address can be used to find out where an individual is located.

 • sensitive data – types of data that should be treated with extra protection and care. this includes racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, health or sex life